openscoring/openscoring/README.md

 Response status codes:
 * 204 No Content.
 The model was deleted.
+* 403 Forbidden.
+The acting user does not have an "admin" role.
 * 404 Not Found.
 The requested model was not found.
+* 500 Internal Server Error.
+The undeployment failed temporarily.

 Sample cURL invocation:
 ```